 Improving digital infrastructure supports the Government's 'levelling up' agenda, by helping local areas to retain and attract businesses and talent as well as by reducing regional inequalities.
-The upgraded site will ensure good quality critical infrastructure to support strong inclusive communities and contribute to economic opportunities and an inclusive London.

 Para.
 1.3.1 states 'The mental and physical health of Londoners is, to a large extent, determined by the environment in which they live.
 Transport, housing, education, income, working conditions, unemployment, air quality, green space, climate change and social and community networks can have a greater influence on health than healthcare provision or genetics.
 Many of these determinants of health can be shaped by the planning system, and local authorities are accordingly responsible for planning and public health'.
 During the Covid-19 pandemic there has been a much greater reliance on mobile digital connectivity to stay connected with family and friends and has become has enabled working from home and home-schooling.
 Without the infrastructure which enables reliable connectivity, we could not stay connected.